Welcome to our roundup of the top Spotify statistics.

 How popular is Spotify?
 As it turns out, it’s the most popular around.
 And it’s leading its rivals by a significant margin.

 The numbers show Spotify is sitting comfortably at the top with a 31% share of the streaming music subscription market.
-That’s double the market share of leading rival, Apple Music.
+That’s more than double the market share of leading rivals, Apple Music and Amazon Music.

 Source: Midia Research